 ELFs serve as liaisons between faculty members teaching service-learning and community-based research courses, the students enrolled in those courses, and the community partners with whom students serve.

 Interested in any or all of the positions below?
-Applications are now being accepted and are due on March 22, 2013.
-Contact Beth Hampson, CILSA Engaged Teaching and Learning Coordinator, for more information.
+Applications are now being accepted and are due on March 19, 2014.
+Contact Sarah Dempsey, CILSA Engaged Teaching and Learning Coordinator, for more information.
 (925) 631-8543 or e-mail: firstname.lastname@example.org

 Course Support ELFs (3 positions, including a Senior ELF position with additional responsibilities): These ELFs will support Community Engagement courses in areas such as: Communication, English, Politics, Psychology, Sociology, and Women’s and Gender Studies.
 ELFs will support 2-3 courses per semester and also promote a culture of service and social justice education by planning and participating in CILSA events.
 In supporting courses ELFS will engage in some or all of these activities: